by Catherine Pratt

 Here's an example from my life.
 I got three emails in one day from a

 friend who was angry with me because I wouldn't change my schedule in order to meet with her on a particular day.
-She told me she thought I was incredibly self centred and that I
+She told me she thought I was incredibly self centered and that I

 believed I was the only person in the world who had problems.
 At first